AdamFrieden/AdamPortal/src/starclans/OverviewLight.md

 3. **Narrative & Atmosphere**
    - The use of **LLM-generated descriptions** adds a **personalized narrative layer** to each gladiator, making them feel more like unique characters rather than just stat blocks.

-4. **Idle Progression with Visual Payoff**
-   - Even though it’s an idle/management game, the **conflict presentation** is dynamic and satisfying, giving players a **visual reward** for their strategic decisions.

 ---

 ### **Quick Elevator Pitch (If Needed)**